pag0dy/bim-api/README.md

 # bim-api

-basic API with information from Chile's BIM Standard for Public Projects
+Basic API with information from Chile's BIM Standard for Public Projects, using FastAPI, Pydantic and SQLAlchemy.